Blog/CV writing/AI in Academic Applications: Boost or Risk?

 AI in Academic Applications: Boost or Risk?

-How AI Boosts Academic Applications and And How to Use It Right?
+How AI Boosts Academic Applications and How to Use It Right?

 The integration of AI into the academic world has moved far beyond simple spell-checkers.
 However, as with any powerful technology, the true value of AI lies in how it is used.
-While it can drastically accelerate your drafting process and optimize your structure, over-reliance can lead to a loss of the 'human element', the very thing admissions committees value most.
+While it can significantly accelerate your drafting process and improve structure, over-reliance may weaken the “human element” that admissions committees still value most.

 How AI Boosts Academic Applications?